 >>back to top

-A panel of judges from the NJ Department of Environmental Protection management staff will evaluate all applications.
+Groups of reviewers comprised of professionals from the Department of Environmental Protection will evaluate the applications.

 Each of the judging criteria has an associated point value identified in the section above.
 The total number of points possible for each applicant is 100.
 Applications will only be scored on the answers to the five judging criteria.
 Please do not submit extraneous material, as it will not benefit your application.

-The administrators of the awards reserve the right not to give an award in any category.
+The Department reserves the right not to give an award in any category if no outstanding nominations are received.
 All decisions of the judges are final.

 >>back to top